AIM-Android/IndustrySDK-simaple/README.md

 # IndustrySDK-simaple

-A sample app shows how to use the advindustrysdk.jar and some system api.
+A sample app shows how to use the advindustrysdk and some system api.

+##about advindustrysdk,please refer to [advindustrysdk](https://github.com/AIM-Android/IndustrySDK)
 ### \libs
 The directory \libs\ contains a advindustrysdk.jar, you can import the jar to your project to develop, understand functions intuitively.